paulbaumgarten/examinations-timer-js/README.md

 Time remaining will be highlighted in orange at less than 30 minutes, and in red at less than 5 minutes remaining.

+## Status update

+This project is currently no longer being maintained.

+I recommend use of the Python version, [examinations-timer](https://github.com/paulbaumgarten/examinations-timer), which is active.